-Food in Ancient India can be divided into various ages that include food in prehistoric India and Indus Valley civilisation, food in Vedic period, Food in Maurya period, food in Gupta period, food in post Gupta period which marked some difference with the advent of the Gujjars and Hunas.
-With the migration of outsiders in India changes were found within the food Habits of India.
+Food in Ancient India can be divided into various ages that include food in Indus Valley civilisation, food in Vedic period, Food in Maurya period, food in Gupta period, food in post Gupta period which marked some difference with the advent of the Gujjars and Hunas.
+With the migration of outsiders in India changes were found within the food habits of India.

 Food in Ancient India developed considerably within the Indus Valley Civilisation which brought the use of wheat, barley, sesamum and brassica.
-Along with this man had learned to tame he buffaloes, goats and sheep which became useful for cultivation.
+Along with this, man had learned to tame buffaloes, goats and sheep which became useful for cultivation.
 Slowly and gradually this period marked the progress of man more towards civilized world with more scientific lifestyle.

 Food in Vedic Period

 Food in Ancient India faced remarkable changes during the Vedic Period which not only introduced new food items but also rules and etiquettes while taking the meal of the day.
 This also introduced division of meals during the day.
 The food in Vedic period is largely divided into the food of the Aryans and Dravidians which later on got divided into north and south India.
 Their food items as well as habits have been illustrated in the sutras and Vedas of the period which are the earliest literature of ancient India.

 Food in Maurya Period

 Food in Ancient India that was adopted during the Maurya period has been extensively discussed by Kautilya.
 He defines the specifications of an ideal kitchen and a proper diet of the Raja in Maurya Empire which was largely followed as a convention by almost all the people living in Maurya Empire.
 While this also sets a number of special food items and food etiquettes, this at the same time describes the culture of ancient India.
 By around 300 BC, under the Mauryans, a lot of Hindus felt that animal sacrifices are added to ones karma and kept one from getting free of the wheel of reincarnation.
 Animal sacrifices became less popular, and although people didn’t give up eating meat entirely, they ate much less of it.
 A lot of people became vegetarians.
 Mauryan food scientists expanded fruit choices for these new vegetarians by breeding two different kinds of citrus fruit together to get oranges.

 Food in Gupta period

 Thus the food of ancient India has been marked with lot of changes from time to time that reflect the culture of assimilation within Indian culture.
 This got boosted with the advent of foreigners from outside India.
-The advent of Gujjars and Hunas did introduce a number of food items which remained inherent in ancient Indian culture
+The advent of Gujjars and Hunas did introduce a number of food items which remained inherent in ancient Indian culture.